makeit3d-org/makeit3d-bff/.documentation/makeit3d-api.md

 ---

-This updated API provides a comprehensive multi-provider pipeline for AI-powered content generation with unified parameter handling and robust provider selection.
-The new architecture ensures flexibility while maintaining backward compatibility and consistent response formats across all providers.
+This updated API provides a streamlined experience with server-managed task IDs, simplified request formats, and enhanced auto-detection capabilities.
+The new architecture ensures better reliability and consistency while maintaining full provider flexibility and robust error handling.